Get Updates

 Sources and references

-• The financial assistance is capped at a maximum of 5 hectares per farmer.
+3. The financial subsidy you can receive for installing a micro-irrigation system is capped at a maximum of 5 hectares per beneficiary.

 How To Apply

-1. Connect with your Block/District Agriculture Office.
-You can also reach out through your Gram Panchayat.
+1. Contact your Block/District Agriculture Office.
+You can usually do this through your Gram Panchayat.

-2. You can also contact the Agriculture Officer in your Block/District.
+2. Alternatively, you can reach out directly to the Agriculture Officer in your Block or District.

 • Aadhaar Card